GabrielFerrariR/GabrielFerrariR/README.md

 ### Welcome to my GitHub profile.

 #### I intend to start my career as a full stack developer and I'm currently studying at [Trybe](https://www.betrybe.com/).
-I have just started the back end module and I have already finished the programming fundamentals and front end modules, I love to connect with people and colaborate with them.
+I love to connect with people and colaborate with them.
 <hr>

 <h2 align="center"> 📖 Tools and Technologies I'm Learning:<h2>